elunna/nerfhack-changelog/README.md

 * Potions of reflection are immune to fire and cold damage.
 * Cursed potions of reflection aggravate monster (similar to cursed potions of invisibility)
 * Cursed potions of phasing removes any intrinsic phasing and resets your stats (like self polymorph)
-* Shields of integrity are also immune to erosion.
 * (!) fingerless gloves do not protect against petrification

 ### potions of blood and vampire blood